Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-root-files.md

 The default readme file for the starter project.

 This can be removed or replaced with information specific to your application.

-# remote-build.json

-This file contains configuration used by the `gulp remote-emulate-ios` task, which allows developers on Windows or Linux to package, build, or run their app on a remote Mac OS X machine.

-See [Running iOS Simulator Remotely](development-tips.md#running-ios-simulator-remotely) for more details.

-See `gulp remote-emulate-ios` in [Gulp Tasks](gulp-tasks.md#gulp-remote-emulate-ios) for more details.

 # tsd.json